 Following the Q&A session, or even during it, you may receive feedback.
 Some judges may appear rude, or stupid.
 Others may be kind or sharp.
 That is normal.
 Putting yourself up there is not meant for the ones with a weak heart…

-Either way, never argue with a judge’s feedback.
-Never make them wrong or try to make yourself look right.
+Either way, never argue with the judges.
+Never make them wrong nor make yourself look right.

-If the feedback or Q&A session indicate that the judges did not get your presentation, then take notes.
+If the feedback or Q&A session indicate that the judges did not get your message, then take notes.
 Do not try to convince them.
-Your chance is over.
-Rather, learn from that.
-Go back to your home or office, revise.
-Prepare for your next competition.
+It’s game over.
+Rather than making things worse by arguing with the judges, learn from that.
+Go back to your home or office, get you shixxx together, and revise.
+Act on the feedback and better prepare yourself for your next competition.

 The act of attentively and kindly accepting the judges feedback, will go a long way.
 Only reply, if you are given the stage again.
 Or perhaps, ask if you can add just one little clarification.
 Don’t push it.